Ji-ho-Kim/final_g11/README.md

 **CRAWL**

-You can download the excel file from this get repo, but if you want to do crawling on your own:
+You can download the excel file from this git repo and use it, but if you want to do crawling on your own:

     1. Download CRAWL.py, seoul.txt
     2. Edit seoul_file_path on CRWAL.py to your file path